-The concern about targeted ads, is not because they are targeted, but that allow slanted views and outright lies to go unchallenged in social media.
+The concern about targeted ads, is not because they are targeted, but that presented slanted views and outright lies which can’t be tracked and countered.
+They can propagate unchallenged in social media with.

 Julia Carrie Wang in The Guardian examined “The Dark Art of Political Ads.”
 She draws two important and general points.